Focus on nursing home workers amid continued virus outbreaks

 “The only way for it to get in is through us, because we’re basically locked down right now, and we’re being very careful,” he said.

-“The inability to access a sufficient supply of masks has made it virtually impossible to stop the virus inside of buildings,” Pennington said.
+“The inability to access a sufficient supply of masks has made it virtually impossible to stop the virus inside of buildings,” Parkinson said.

 The organization is also pushing for expanded, rapid testing for all facility residents and workers because many can still carry the virus without showing symptoms.